Dr. Emma Williams

 Why not share it with others!
 Use #PEEPSEC19 TO KEEP THE CONVERSATION GOING

-Dr Emma Williams (CPsychol, CSci, AFBPsS) holds a Vice-Chancellor’s Fellowship in Digital Innovation and Wellbeing in the School of Experimental Psychology at the University of Bristol.
+Dr Emma Williams (CPsychol, CSci, AFBPsS) holds a Vice-Chancellor’s Fellowship in Digital Innovation and Wellbeing in the School of Psychological Science at the University of Bristol.
 She is a Chartered Psychologist and Chartered Scientist and conducts research focused on human aspects of cyber crime and cyber security.
-She previously worked on the IDSIT Susceptibility to Influence project under Professor Adam Joinson at the University of Bath, collaborating extensively with a number of stakeholders within the public and private sector and engaging in a range of public engagement activities.

-Following a PhD in the area of deception at Cardiff University, Emma spent time as a psychologist within HM Government and as a behavioural scientist at BAE Systems before returning to academia in 2015.
+Following a PhD in the area of deception at Cardiff University, Emma spent time as a psychologist within HM Government and as a behavioural scientist at BAE Systems.
+She returned to academia in 2015 to take up a post-doctoral research position investigating what makes people susceptible to malevolent influence in online contexts, such as phishing emails and online scams.
 She is an Associate of the Centre for Research and Evidence on Security Threats (CREST).